 Perks of a Midsized City

 Lancaster is the perfect size for a city.
 Yes, large bustling metropolises are exciting and you never want for something to do.
-And yes, small towns have a picturesque charm that allow you to escape.
+And yes, small towns have a picturesque charm that allows you to escape.
 However, there’s a great balance somewhere in between.
 You don’t have to be bored in the evenings or give up some peace and quiet with a beautiful city like Lancaster.

 Lancaster has a population of roughly 60,000, putting it at eighth in population among Pennsylvania’s cities.
 A city this size has an active nightlife and exciting experiences.
 Lancaster does this while giving you the feeling of a relaxed countryside with covered bridges.
 You don’t have to sacrifice entertainment for peace and quiet when needed.